mattwaite/JOUR491-Data-Visualization/syllabus.md

 * The techniques you use
 * The sophistication of the visualizations
 * The creativity you show
-* The effort you put in, evidenced by scrum participation, GitHub code check-ins, the questions you ask, etc.
-__Notes on attendance__Yes, we all get sick.
+* The effort you put in, evidenced by scrum participation, GitHub code check-ins, the questions you ask, etc.__Notes on attendance__Yes, we all get sick.
 Yes, things happen.
 I don’t want you to be sick in my class any more than you want to be sick.
 You’ve got no fewer than five ways to get ahold of me.
 If you are going to miss class, tell me before class.
 We’ll work it out.
 But you have to tell me before class for me to help you.
 This said: this class builds each class onto the next one.
 Miss a class and you are behind.
 We’re going to be covering a lot of new material in this class.
-Miss one at your own peril.__Policies__Here's the short version.
+Miss one at your own peril.
+Assume that you missed something important.
+And know it is entirely on you to find out what you missed and how to catch up.__Policies__Here's the short version.
 You cheat, you fail, no exceptions.
 If I’m doing something that’s keeping you from learning, tell me.
 Tell the Dean.
 Tell someone, because that’s not cool.
 I won’t tolerate it from myself and you shouldn’t either.
 Now the longer versions.__ACEJMC Competencies__
 After this class, you should be able to:
 * Understand concepts and apply theories in the use and presentation of images and information;